Changissnz/goals/README.md

 those that do not support the
 security apparatus, in turn
 deeming the apparatus an insecurity
-apparatus.
-In this dichotomization,
-the first category are those that
-are "served" by the security apparatus,
+apparatus by the one-or-the-other assignment of dichotomies.
+In this dichotomization, the first category are those that are "served" by the
-perhaps even "serving" the security
+security apparatus, perhaps even
-apparatus by operating it.
-The
-second category would be those
-that are "dealt" with the security
+"serving" the security apparatus by operating it.
+The second category would be those that are "dealt" by
-apparatus, in which their judgments
+the security apparatus, in which
-of the apparatus may be either
+their judgments of the apparatus
-that it is for or against security
+may be either that it is for or
-but the apparatus would not place
+against security but the apparatus
-emphasis on "security measures"
+would not place emphasis on "security
-for them.
-The second category would
+measures" for them.
+The second
-also not have their judgments
+category would also not have their
-considered by the security apparatus
+judgments considered by the security
-so that the security apparatus can
+apparatus so that the security
-modify its approaches towards their
+apparatus can modify its approaches
-wants.
-Specifically, introspection
+towards their wants.
+Specifically,
-taken by the security apparatus
+introspection taken by the security
-does not consider the judgments
+apparatus does not consider the
-of this second category based on
+judgments of this second category
-their perspectives and experiences
+based on their perspectives and
-due to said apparatus.
+experiences due to said apparatus.

 Focusing on the other definition
 of an insecurity apparatus, one